About EBS

 Quality assessment

 • In Estonia, only institutions of higher education which have passed the evaluation of quality of studies are allowed to provide higher education.
-This includes the right to issue state graduation certifictes.
+This includes the right to issue state graduation certificates.

-• In 2017, EBS passed the quality assessment of study programme group in Bachelor's and Master's studies, issued by the Estonian Quality Agency for Higher and and Vocational Education.
-See the reports here
+• In 2017, EBS passed the quality assessment of study programme group in Bachelor's and Master's studies, issued by the Estonian Quality Agency for Higher and Vocational Education.
+See the reports here.

 Doctoral studies